expeerly/embeddocumentation/videoreviews.md

 ## Integration Steps

-### Step 1: Get Your Integration Script (pending)
+### Step 1: Get Your Integration Script

 ~Log into your Expeerly dashboard and copy your unique integration script.
-This script is pre-configured with your shop's identifier and necessary credentials.~ PENDING For beta integration, get in touch with the expeerly team directly.
+This script is pre-configured with your shop's identifier and necessary credentials.~ PENDING

+For the beta phase, get in touch with the expeerly team directly.
+The script is publicly available for now.

 ### Step 2: Add the Script to the Head Section
 Add the following code snippet to your head section in your html code